-Secure Enterprise Access Initiative: Using the local access data standards, added a standardized interface to allow researchers outside of a particular organization with remote access to another organization’s EHR data.
+Secure Enterprise Access Initiative: Using the local access data standards, add a standardized interface to allow researchers outside of a particular organization with remote access to another organization’s EHR data.
 This phase focused on robust, secure authentication and authorization of the researcher for access to EHR data.

 PROJECT ACHIEVEMENTS & HIGHLIGHTS

 In each of the phases, ONC established draft standards through an open and consensus based standards organization, tested and piloted the standards, and developed testing and certification tools to support consistent and interposable implementations.
 All phases of the DAF Initiative have been completed.